Psychological Thriller · Limited Series · Chicago

 For Serious Conversations

-Detailed budget, schedule, lookbook, and data room are available upon request.
+Full budget, schedule, lookbook, and series bible are available upon request.
 All financial conversations are exploratory and non-binding until formal agreements are executed.

 Press & Positioning

-Positioned at the intersection of genre, culture, and tech: the horror of being watched, believed, and discarded in public.
+Positioned at the intersection of genre, culture, and tech: the horror of being watched, believed, and discarded in public, told through a distinctly Chicago and Black psychological lens.

 Format